TuTomasz/Candle-Business/ReadMe.md

 pnpm start:dev
 ```

-It will download all the ncessary dependancies, docker images, run the migrations and start the service localy.
+It will download all the necessary dependencies, docker images, run the migrations and start the service locally.

 ## Fragrance Order Form - Frontend Board

-To run the frontend with:
+Run Frontend with:

 ```
 npm start